Bonfida/solana-name-service-guide/sns-book/src/sns-api/listings.md

 This endpoint can be used to retrieve the details of listings across marketplaces such as Sns.id, MagicEden, Tensor, and SolSniper.

-The endpoint takes optional params to help filter results.
+The endpoint takes a JSON body with a `params` object containing optional filters:

 - `lang` - Language filter.
 Language struct shared below.
 - `palindrome` - Boolean filter for palindromic domains.